Five Reasons To Hire A Criminal Defense Attorney

 If you are facing criminal charges in South Carolina, you must protect your constitutional rights from the first contact with the authorities.
 You may wonder whether you should represent yourself in court or retain an attorney.
 Some of your friends and family might suggest representing yourself in court because they think that you would do just fine for yourself without spending money on an attorney.

 Although these people mean well, they may not have any actual knowledge of the criminal justice system and how it works, or what is at stake in your criminal matter.
-If you are trying to decide whether to retain an attorney, here are five reasons why you should contact our experienced criminal defense attorney at The Law Offices of R.F.
-Johnson Jr.
+If you are trying to decide whether to retain an attorney, here are five reasons why you should contact the experienced criminal defense attorney at RF Johnson Jr. Law Offices.

 1st – Protecting Your Rights